sharkdp/insect/docs/faq.md

   - Why are Celsius and Fahrenheit not supported?

-    Compared to the SI unit [Kelvin](https://en.wikipedia.org/wiki/Kelvin) and in contrast to all other units, Celsius and Fahrenheit require an additive offset when converting into and from other temperature units.
+    In contrast to the SI unit of temperature, the [Kelvin](https://en.wikipedia.org/wiki/Kelvin), and to all other units, Celsius and Fahrenheit both require an additive offset when converting into and from other temperature units.
 This additive offset leads to all kinds of ambiguities when performing calculations in these units.
-Adding two temperatures in Celsius, for example, is only meaningful if one of them is seen as an offset value (rather than an absolute temperature).
+Adding two temperatures in Celsius, for example, is only meaningful if one of them is seen as an offset value (rather than as an absolute temperature).
 Insect is primarily a scientific calculator (as opposed to a unit conversion tool) and therefore focuses on getting physical calculations right.

     Even though *°C* and *°F* are not supported as built-in units, there are helper functions to convert to and from Celsius (and Fahrenheit):